 After the unit has been mechanically mounted, it is ready to be wired.
 All conductors should meet voltage and current ratings for each terminal.
 Also cabling should conform to appropriate standards of good installation, local codes and regulations.
 It is recommended that power supplied to the unit be protected by a fuse or circuit breaker.
 All wiring connections are made on removable plug-in terminal blocks.
 There is a separate terminal block for the bottom board (TBA) and optional top board (TBB).
 When wiring the unit, remove the terminal block and use the numbers on the label to identify the position number with the proper function.
-Strip the wire, leaving approximately 1/4" bare wire exposed (stranded wires should be tinned with solder).
+Strip the wire, leaving approximately 1⁄2" bare wire exposed (stranded wires should be tinned with solder).
 Insert the wire into the terminal and tighten down the screw until the wire is clamped tightly.
-Each terminal can accept up to one 14-gauge, two 18-gauge or four 20-gauge wire(s).
+Be sure all wires are clean and the connections are tight to ensure good conductivity.
+Each terminal can accept up to one 14-gage, two 18-gage or four 20-gage wire(s).
 After the terminal block is wired, install it into the proper location on the PC board.
 Wire each terminal block in this manner.